Burns in Cats

 Second and third degree burns can lead to excessive dehydration, pain, and blood loss.
 Secondary infections are common.
 Blistering, painful skin, charred skin, bleeding, or white and deadened skin are symptoms of a second or third degree burn.
 Second and third degree burns require immediate emergency veterinary attention.

-Possible Causes
+Possible causes

-Most burns are caused in one of three different ways:
+Most burns are caused in one of three different ways.

-Thermal burns are caused by heat, such as by fire, steam, or electricity.
 Chemical burns are caused by exposure to harsh chemicals.
 Examples include lye, acids, household cleaners, and gasoline.
-Mechanical burns are caused by friction, such as by a rug-burn.

-Main Symptoms
+Main symptoms

 The symptoms vary depending on the degree of burn.

-First degree burns only affect the surface level of skin.
-The skin typically turns red, similar to a sunburn, and does not blister.
-Second degree burns usually blister, and may be moist and painful.
 Third degree burns are deep, and the most severe.
 The fur may be charred, and the skin beneath may appear white, leathery, and dry.
 The affected area usually loses sensation and a thick layer of dead skin (eschar) develops.

-Testing and Diagnosis
+Testing and diagnosis

 Burns are typically self-evident, with diagnostics guiding treatment and determining prognosis.